yaypm/davis-server/README.md

 ####Let's get started! - Prerequisites

-1. Mongo Database installed with a fully qualified domain name (FQDN).
+You will need a Mongo Database installed with a fully qualified domain name (FQDN).
 This can be local to your DAVIS instance or remote.
-You will want the database to persist for each iteration and version of DAVIS you upgrade to.
+You will want the database of conversations and exchanges with DAVIS to persist when upgrading to a new version of DAVIS.
 [Check out this guide to get MongoDB setup on an AWS EC2 and Route53.](https://github.com/ruxit/davis-server/blob/master/setup/Mongo.md)

 #####Initialize DAVIS

 1. Start a new project folder.
-2. npm init and use the auto initiation guide.
+2. ````npm init ```` and use the auto initiation guide.
 Give your project a unique name.
 3. *(Optional)* Version 1.0.0
 4. *(Optional)* Description
 5. **(Required)** Use default index.js.
 You will be creating this file later.
 6. **(Required)** Define the git respository.
 Right now since project is only available through private GitHub Repo you need access to the Dynatrace Innovation lab (https://[username]@github.com/ruxit/davis-server.git#master).

 Before we initialize DAVIS you need to conifgure a few custom parameters for your environments.
 Make a copy of **/demo/config.sample.js**.
-Please use the following sections as guidiance and direction on how to get your DAVIS instance up and running.
+Please use the following sections as guidiance and direction on how to get your DAVIS instance up and running in only a few minutes.

 ####1.
 Default DAVIS Port : 3000
 ---

-*This is the default port that davis will be available on.
+*This is the default port that DAVIS will be available on.
 Set this to a desired port.
 DAVIS needs to be a secure endpoint so you will need to determine how you would like to do this.
 We prefer an Elastic Load balancer that can handle both a listening port, redirection, and HTTPS.
 We have chosen AWS's Elastic Beanstalk service to host DAVIS where ELB is a native and out of the box configuration.*

 ####2.
 (Optional) NGINX Proxy
 ---